sterini/ITSoc-DeepSense-6G-Machine-Learning-Challenge/README.md

    2. e.g: `run_main.sh`
    3. e.g: `python main.py --TASK task1 --GPS True --CAMERAS False --RADAR False --SHARE True --num_epochs 5`

-- For option number 2.
+- For option number iii.
 You will train a model exclusively using GPS data and receive the performance metrics via email.
 Follow the steps prompted by the program, including filling in your email address and other required information.

 - Other available arguments:
 ```